Maine (province)

 Maine ([mɛːn]) is one of the traditional provinces of France.
 It corresponds to the former County of Maine, whose capital was also the city of Le Mans.
-The area, now divided into the departments of Sarthe and Mayenne, counts about 857,000 inhabitants.
+The area, now divided into the departments of Sarthe and Mayenne, has about 857,000 inhabitants.

 History

 Antiquity

 The Gallic tribe Aulerci Cenomani lived in the region during the Iron Age and Roman period.
-The province of Maine was named after them, in the 6th century CE as in Cinomanico (in pago Celmanico in 765, *Cemaine, then Le Maine from the 12th century).
+The province of Maine was named after them, in the 6th century AD as in Cinomanico (in pago Celmanico in 765, *Cemaine, then Le Maine from the 12th century).

 Early Middle Ages

 In the 8th and 9th centuries, there existed a Duchy of Cénomannie (ducatus Cenomannicus), which several of the Carolingian kings used as an appanage.
 This duchy was a march that may have included several counties including Maine, and extended into Lower Normandy, all the way to the Seine.
 In 748, Pepin the Short, then Mayor of the Palace and thus the most powerful man in Francia after the king, gave this duchy to his half-brother Grifo.
 In 790 Charlemagne in turn gave it to his younger son, Charles the Younger.
 Charlemagne's grandson, the future Charles the Bald, and his son Louis the Stammerer inherited the title.
 The son-in-law of Charlemagne, Rorgon, was the count of Maine between 832 and 839.
 In the last half of the 9th century, Maine took on strategic importance because of invasions from Normandy and Brittany.
 Rorgon's son Gauzfrid in turn became Count of Maine.
 He fought against Salomon, King of Brittany and in 866 participated in the battle of Brissarthe alongside Robert the Strong, the Frankish Margrave of Neustria.
 When Gauzfrid died, Charles the Bald granted the title, as well as the county and the wider Neustrian march to Ragenold of Neustria, because Gauzfrid's children were too young to act in that capacity.
 Ragenold, who may have been the son of Renaud d'Herbauges, died in 885 fighting the Vikings who were pillaging Rouen.

 King Rudolph of France is said to have given Maine to the Norse nobleman Rollo, Duke of Normandy, in 924.